mhsejas/icetana-video-tag/README.md

 ## Introduction and Description

+_NOTE: Please familiarise with what Amazon Rekognition is, it's a image and video processing API which uses deeplearning to identify items and objects of videos or images sent to it through AWS services, it returns labels and the confidences those labels apply to the video/image requested._

   This repository contains a juptyer notebook which parses JSON files as retrieved by the Amazon Rekognition API and selects the most unique labels above a particular confidence level (adjustable in the notebook itself), by counting the frequency of the labels of the particular directory.

   The ideal way to accomplish this is to dump the AWS Rekognition json files into a particular directory, preferably in a `.txt` file format with the same file name.
 At the moment of this writing, supported file extensions are `.txt` and `.res` (resource file format).
 Additional file extensions can be added or removed by tweaking the notebook (at kernels 3 and 4).